-Baseline factors can predict return to work with sciaticaJanuary 15th, 2014 in Diseases, Conditions, Syndromes /
+Baseline factors can predict return to work with sciaticaJanuary 15, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Prognostic factors have been identified to predict return to work (RTW) among patients with sciatica, according to a study published in the Dec.
 1 issue of The Spine Journal.